HermanBide/assessment/EXPLANATION.md

 # README

 ## My Approach
 My first approach was to implement a Typescript interface then proceeded to create the tree structure using the json data array and stored all employees and their relations as treenodes.
-I would use a linear structure (queue) to perform FIFO and check root node descendants use a BFS travesal to traverse the tree to get bosses and their subordinates.
+I would use a linear structure (queue) to perform FIFO and check root node descendants use a BFS travesal to traverse the tree to insert, delete, search get bosses and their subordinates.
 I would implement a for loop to split and slice employees whos names where filled in with their email to just store their first name.
 I would call on the getBoss function inside functions like promoteEmployee to find the employees boss and store new hires as boss descendants.

 ### Bonus
 - **Time Complexity**